Reevesland Project FAQs

 Testimonials

-L’Arche GWDC Annual Reports
+L’Arche GWDC

 Q: What is the approval process moving forward?

-1. Receive a Certificate of Appropriateness from the Historic Affairs and Landmarks Review Board (HALRB), which will likely include two meetings with the Design Review Committee and separate meeting of the full HALRB for review and approval.
+1. Receive a Certificate of Appropriateness from the Historic Affairs and Landmarks Review Board (HALRB), which will likely include two meetings with the Design Review Committee and a separate meeting of the full HALRB for review and approval.
 For an overview of that process, visit: https://www.arlingtonva.us/Government/Commissions-and-Advisory-Groups/Historical-Affairs-Landmark-Review-Board.

 3. Once conditions 1 and 2 are met, the property will be conveyed to Habitat DC-NOVA, who will produce detailed construction documents and file for permits.
 From this point, the project will proceed “by-right,” requiring administrative review, approval, and inspections.